Yacht Charter in Croatia General Info

 covers pretty much all of the western shore of the Adriatic, being mostly a coastal country.
 For this reasons, most of the tourism takes place on the shoreline or in the numerous small islands that populate the Croatian coast.

-If you decide on a Croatia yacht charter trip, there are some major harbor towns along the way that will make your trip worthwhile: Zadar
+If you decide on a Croatia sailing trip, there are some major harbor towns along the way that will make your trip worthwhile: Zadar

 , Biograd Sukosan